cuijiyao01/docker-k8s-training/kubernetes/exercise_05_persistence.md

 ## Troubleshooting
-In case the pods of the deployment stay in status `Pending` for quite some time, make sure the pod `nginx-storage-pod` got deleted.
+In case the pods of the deployment stay in status `Pending` or `ContainerCreation` for quite some time, make sure the pod `nginx-storage-pod` got deleted.
 Also check the events of one of the pods by running `kubectl describe pod <pod-name>`.

+#### Resource already in use?

 If one of the events is a warning that contains something like "resource already in use", delete the deployment as well as the pod `nginx-storage-pod` (if not already done) but do NOT delete the PVC.
 Next, wait around 1-2min, to ensure that the referenced storage device is unmounted from the node, where it was used before.
 Then re-create the deployment.

+#### How to check if a disk is mounted!

+You can try to see if the storage device is unmounted by:
+1. Use `kubectl get pvc <pcv-name>` to get the name of the bounded persistent volume.
+2. Use `kubectl get pv <pv-name> -o json | jq ".spec.gcePersistentDisk"` to get the name of the physical disk used by the persistent volume.
+3. Use `kubectl get nodes -o yaml | grep <physical-disk-name>` to see if the physical disk is still conected to a node?
+If it is you get  3 lines per connected node.

+#### ReadOnly is needed twice

+If only **one** pod of your deployment reaches running state make sure you have defined `readOnly: true` at the volumes ***and*** at the volumeMounts part of the deployment.
+If you forgot, add both readOnly statements, delete the old deployment, wait for the unbinding of the disk from the nodes and reapply the fixed deployment to the cluster.
+You need it in both places because:
+- The addition of `readOnly: true` at the volumes part tells k8s to mount the disk with readOnly to each node.
+This is needed to be able to mount the disk to multiple nodes.
+- The addition of `readOnly: true` at the volumeMounts part tells k8s to do the docker bind mount into the container also with readOnly.
+Since the disk is mounted readOnly docker **can not** mount the volume with read&write access into the container.

+#### Service Problems

 In case your service is not routing traffic properly, run `kubectl describe service <service-name>` and check, if the list of `Endpoints` contains at least 1 IP address.
 The number of addresses should match the replica count of the deployment it is supposed to route traffic to.

+#### Caching issues

 Finally, there might be some caching on various levels of the used infrastructure.
 To break caching on corporate proxy level and display the custom page, request index.html directly: `http:<LoadBalancer IP>/index.html`.